 Consider a situation where nurses must visit a number of home-care patients, each of whom requires a very particular kind of care during the visit.
-Perhaps the problem is one where milk must be collected form a number of farms, and you have a number of different types of tanker truck, each with different capacities.
+Perhaps the problem is one where milk must be collected from a number of farms, and you have a number of different types of tanker truck, each with different capacities.
 This general type of problem is known as “the travelling salesman”, and real-world constraints make these problems very difficult to solve.
 With rising fuel and staff costs, it makes sense to create the best possible routes.

 Overall, this tool considers problems where a server must visit a number of places and perform some sort of activity.
 It might be dropping something off, picking something up, performing an activity on site, or maybe some combination of all of those things.